cig0/old_blog/chat-secure-on-irc.md

 <img src="https://raw.githubusercontent.com/i90rr/i90rr.github.io/master/resources/img/weechat.png" border="0"  align="left" style="margin-right: 17px">

-This is a hand-holding step-by-step guide to use the Freenode IRC network to chat safely out of the reach of pying eyes.
+<br>This is a hand-holding step-by-step guide to use the Freenode IRC network to chat safely out of the reach of pying eyes.
 <br><br>
 *Upcoming*